dwwatson1/coronavirus_pandemic_playbook/README.md

 # Coronavirus Pandemic Playbook

-## Topic & Background
+## Project Topic, Background, Audience

 The term 'pandemic playbook' circulated in the news during the beginning of the coronavirus pandemic.
-President Obama's team had outlined how to respond to infectious diseases and biological incidents so future administrations would be prepared to respond to the next pandemic or biological threat.
-While the federal government prepared guidelines, state governments were woefully unprepared for a pandemic.
-The National Governors Association, a nonpartisan organizations comprised of governors from the 55 states and territories in the U.S., tasked with creating a playbook for state governments and have asked us to provide a comprehensive review of factors that led to the spread of COVID-19 cases in states across the United States.
+U.S. President Barack Obama's team had outlined how to respond to infectious diseases and biological incidents so future administrations would be prepared to respond to the next pandemic or biological threat.
+While the federal government prepared guidelines, state governments from the 50 states + DC were woefully unprepared for a pandemic.
+The COVID-19 pandemic brought the [deepest recession since the end of WWII](https://www.brookings.edu/research/social-and-economic-impact-of-covid-19/) as the global economy shrunk by 3.5% and [114 million](https://www.weforum.org/agenda/2021/02/covid-employment-global-job-loss/) people lost their jobs in 2020.
+The impact of this shock is likely to be felt for years to come.

+The National Governors Association, a nonpartisan organizations comprised of governors in the U.S., tasked with creating an updated playbook for state governments.
+They have asked us to provide a comprehensive review of factors that led to the spread of COVID-19 cases in states across the United States.
 We will be presenting our at the next National Governors Association annual conference in late 2021.

+### Project Goal
+Drawing on data from CDC, U.S. Census, and many other sources, our goal is to determine which social, economic, and policy factors contributed to the spread of COVID-19.
+There is evidence that if states were more prepared to handle a pandemic, economic performance would not have suffered as it did in 2020.
+Our nation's governors have the opportunity to learn where our state's weak points were that led to these incredible economic losses and mitigate them in a future pandemic.
+Our team is confident that our machine learning algorithm will predict which factors contributed the most to the spread of respiratory diseases like COVID-19.
+The information will valuable for state lawmakers' future economic and social policy decisions.

-### Factors
+### Project Factors

+Given our audience for the project, the data we've obtained for each factor will be organized by state.

+* Number of COVID-19 Cases **(Target Variable)**
 * Gender
 * Age
-* Weight
 * Race
 * State Mandates / COVID-19 rules
-* Religious Affiliation
-* Income Level
+* Median Household Income
 * Population Density

-### Questions to Investigate During Project
-1. What is the population per state at the beginning and end of the pandemic?
-2. How has race played a role in the spread of the COVID-19 pandemic?
-3. Could the level of poverty and inequality affect the spread of COVID-19?
-If so what is the impact?
-4. What influence did State Covid Mandate policies have on testing, hospital utilization, ICU admittance, and death outcome.?
-5. What were the top 5 US States & territories impacted by Covid-19?
-6. During periods of Covid-19 case spikes, were there geographical or state areas that trended with these spikes?
-7. Did religious affiliation have an influence on the number of Covid cases prior to vaccine distribution?

-## Audience

-The National Governors Association tasked our group, the **COVID-19 Rapid Response Group: Preparing for the Next Pandemic** to present our pandemic playbook at the next National Governors Association annual conference.
-This conference is a rare opportunity for all state executives to gather and learn how to better respond to the next pandemic and minimize the spread, deaths, and economic impact.

-### Why Should Our Audience Care?

-The COVID-19 brought the [deepest recession since the end of WWII](https://www.brookings.edu/research/social-and-economic-impact-of-covid-19/) as the global economy shrunk by 3.5% and [114 million](https://www.weforum.org/agenda/2021/02/covid-employment-global-job-loss/) people lost their jobs in 2020.
-The impact of this shock is likely to be felt for years to come.

-States governments were tested and pushed to their limit.
-[The Brookings Institute](https://www.brookings.edu/research/social-and-economic-impact-of-covid-19/) identified **state capacity** as one of three pre-existing conditions that amplified the impact of the shock.
-The COVID-19 crisis posed a critical challenge for policymakers as they needed to quickly reach workers and households during the abrupt economic crisis.

-Looking at the above factors hasn't been attempted.
-There is evidence that if states were more prepared to handle a pandemic, economic performance would not have suffered as it did in 2020.
-Our nation's governors have the opportunity to learn where our state's weak points were that led to these incredible economic losses and mitigate them in a future pandemic.
-Our team is confident that our machine learning algorithm will predict which factors contributed the most to the spread of respiratory diseases like COVID-19.
-The information will valuable for state lawmakers' future economic and social policy decisions.
+* Commercial Airports

 ## Data Exploration and Analysis Phases